arch111arch/fire-water-and-ice-game/README.md

-# Rock Paper Scissors
+# Fire Water & Ice
-Rock Paper Scissors is a site where people can play a casual game of rock, paper, scissors against the computer.
-It is for everyone and everyone wwho has a few minutes to spare on a computer or on a smartphone.
+Fire Water & Ice is a fantasy version of the classic game Rock Paper & Scissors.People can play a casual game of rock, paper, scissors against the computer to see how many points they can reach before the game is over.
+It is for everyone who has a few minutes to spare on a computer or on a smartphone.

-The goal of the site is to be stylised, easy to use and be responsive.
+The goal of the site is to be clearly themed, easy to use and be responsive.
+It was important to make the site unique to stand out from other Rock, Paper & Scisors style-games by incorporating additional features.
+The gamemechanics should be intuitive and the game should give audiovisual feedback to the user via buttons, popups, text and sound.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)